 - 5.1.
 Accounting definitions and description of methods used to determine impairment corrections - 5.2.
 Exposure to credit risk and average value of exposures for the year - 5.3.
 Geographical distribution of exposures - 5.4.
 Residual maturity of exposures - 5.5.
-Counterparts and geographical distribution of defaulted positions - 5.6.
+Exposures in default. - 5.6.
 Variations during the year in impairment losses and provisions for contingent risks and commitments for credit risk - 5.7.
 Information on the Group's counterparty credit risk